-The statements of net position present information on the assets, deferred outflows of resources, liabilities, and deferred inflows of resources of the Authority, with the resulting differences reported as net position.
+The Statements of Net Position present information on the assets, deferred outflows of resources, liabilities, and deferred inflows of resources of the Authority, with the resulting differences reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Authority is improving or deteriorating.

-The statements of revenues, expenses, and changes in net position report revenues and expenses, classified as operating and nonoperating, for the period.
+The Statements of Revenues, Expenses, and Changes in Net Position report revenues and expenses, classified as operating and nonoperating, for the period.
 The resulting change in net position for the period is combined with the beginning of the year total net position balance in order to reconcile to the end of the year total net position.

-The statements of cash flows report the cash flows experienced by the Authority from operating activities, capital and related financing activities, and investing activities.
+The Statements of Cash Flows report the cash flows experienced by the Authority from operating activities, capital and related financing activities, and investing activities.
 The net result of the cash provided by or used in these activities for the period, added to the beginning of the year cash balance, is reconciled to the cash balance presented on the statements of net position.

-The notes to the basic financial statements explain and provide additional information on the data presented in the basic financial statements as of and for the years ended June 30, 2018 and 2017.
+The notes to the basic financial statements explain and provide additional information on the data presented in the basic financial statements as of and for the years ended June 30, 2019 and 2018.

-The Authority and Financial Highlights
+The Authority and Airport Activity Highlights

-The Norfolk Airport Authority (the Authority) was formed in 1988 to account for the operations of the Norfolk International Airport (the Airport).
-The Airport is the primary Origination and Destination (O&D) airport serving the Virginia Beach-Norfolk, VA-NC Combined Statistical Area (CSA).
+The Norfolk Airport Authority (the "Authority") was formed in 1988 to account for the operations of the Norfolk International Airport (the "Airport").
+The Airport is the primary origination and destination airport serving the Virginia Beach-Norfolk, VA-NC Combined Statistical Area ("CSA").
 Revenues generated by Airport operations are used to meet all operating expenses and to provide for payment of all principal and interest on debt of the Authority.
 The Authority is authorized to finance projects by issuing bonds or obtaining loans in its own name.